-The first of these projects, with a duration of four years, is organised in Larache (Morocco) and consists of starting up a tourist centre in that town, which has one of the highest poverty rates in the country.
-The programme aims to meet the training requirements in a sector with a high employment potential, geared primarily at the incorporation of unemployed youths, men and women, of Larache in employment.
+The first of these projects is organised in Larache (Morocco) and consists of starting up a tourist centre in that town, which has one of the highest poverty rates in the country.
+The programme aims to meet the training requirements in a sector with a high employment potential, geared primarily at the securing employment for youths, both men and women, who are out of work in Larache.
 In the first year training was given to ninety students in different specialities of the catering sector, and supplementary courses will subsequently be given in literacy, creation, promotion of employment and marketing.

-The second project, with a duration of two years, consists of boosting rural development in the north of Vietnam, specifically in the provinces of Yen Bai and Thanh Hoa.
-The programme is geared at improving productivity in the rice crop using a new system of compact fertilisers that is more beneficial for the rice fields and more resistant to rain and flooding.
+The second project consists of boosting rural development in the north of Vietnam, specifically in the provinces of Yen Bai and Thanh Hoa.
+The programme aims to improve rice-growing productivity using a new system of compact fertilisers that is more beneficial for the rice fields and more resistant to rain and flooding.
 The peasants will thus save costs, increase productivity and contribute towards sustainability of the environment.
 There will be approximately one thousand direct beneficiaries, between peasants and homes, and around four thousand indirect beneficiaries.
-This action also contemplates the proliferation of a network of microcompanies that locally produce the fertiliser and supply the rice producers.
+This action also contemplates the proliferation of a network of microcompanies that produce the fertiliser locally and supply the rice producers.
 Private enterprise is thus also developed in a country in which the market economy is still very new, especially in the north.